ALL Metrics

 Recruitment and study procedure

-We will follow the Consolidated Standards of Reporting Trials (CONSORT) to maintain the standards of the study procedure (Figure 1).
+We will follow the Consolidated Standards of Reporting Trials (CONSORT) to maintain the standards of the study procedure ( Figure 1).
 For the initial recruitment the LBP patients attending outdoor clinics of both centers from 1st December 2022 to 30th May 2022 will be primarily screened by the outdoor team and provided participant information sheet (PIS) of the study.
-The final screening will be performed by the trained primary assessors, one per study setting to check the inclusion and exclusion criteria and provide the subject an ID number, if eligible.
+The final screening will be performed by two licensed physician specializing in physical medicine and rehabilitation.
+These physicians held postgraduate qualifications (MD/MS in Rehabilitation Medicine or Orthopedics) and had a minimum of 5–10 years of clinical experience in musculoskeletal disorders and pain management.
 The patient will meet the blinded assessor who will then take pretest data in a separate room, and collect a blood sample, before returning the patient to the outdoor pool.
 From outdoor pool, the patient will have a concealed envelop with another random ID number matched by the initial ID number given and meet the intervention provider (physiotherapist and physician or physiotherapist alone).
 Patient will receive the intervention provided in the written guideline enclosed in the concealed envelope.
 After 8 weeks of treatment completion, the patient will be further screened by blinded assessor, and another blood sample will be collected before discharge.
 After six months, the patient will be invited to the treatment center or visited in their house or workplace for follow up evaluation and blood sample collection.
 Therapeutic exercise will be provided by a graduate physiotherapist, and medication will be provided by a registered medical practitioner.
 Patient will pay for the physiotherapy treatment sessions but will not pay for any additional blood tests, medication or booklet.

 Figure 1.
 CONSORT diagram.